Fell running is one of the Yorkshire Dales oldest sports.

-The course record is held by English international Andy Peace of Bingley Harriers, who completed this gruelling challenge in 2 hours 46 min.
-03 sec.
-The women's record of 3 hours 16min 17sec is held by another English international Sarah Rowell.
-In 2008, the annual Three Peaks Race was run as the World Long Distance Mountain Running Challenge, a prestigious international event which attracted over 100 overseas competitors as well as the best runners from the UK.
+The course record is held by Andy Peace, who completed the gruelling challenge in two hours, 46 minutes, 3 seconds.
+The women’s record of 3 hours, nine minutes, 19 seconds is held by Victoria Wilkinson.
+In 2008, the annual Three Peaks Race hosted the World Long Distance Mountain Running Challenge, a prestigious international event which attracted over 100 overseas competitors as well as the best runners from the UK.

 How to find out more

-The Fell Runners Association is the controlling organisation of the sport and joining provides a comprehensive calendar of all fell races as well as information about safety and equipment.
-For more information visit the Fell Runners Association website.
+The Fell Runners Association (FRA) is the controlling organisation of the sport.
+Joining the FRA provides a comprehensive calendar of all the UK’s fell races, as well as information about safety and equipment.
+Visit the Fell Runners Association website for further information.